 Famous guzheng artists in China

 Most guitars sold online are low-end, an opportunity for high-end brands is in offline distribution

 For the guitar market, most of the guitars sold online are low-end.
 There are basically 2 reasons behind this.
 First, beginners would prefer to buy cheap guitars, and they usually do so online.
 Second, for those intermediate and expert players, they would like to collect limited edition on second-hand e-commerce platforms or in offline channels.
 Offline distribution is still the key for music instruments especially for high-end brands, although e-commerce is expanding fast these years in China.
 Meanwhile, domestic brands have already taken low- and part of the middle-end market in the guitar industry, the opportunity for foreign brands is not to compete with the price but the quality and user experience.

-Based on the social listening on Weibo, rock and heavy metal music are the main music styles for those people interested in guitar topic.
+Based on social listening on Weibo, rock and heavy metal music are the main music styles for those people interested in guitar topics.
 Although classic guitar is listed in the grading test system, this is still not the mainstream for guitar culture, also because it’s difficult to learn.
-Besides those KOLs within the guitar industry, young idols who play guitar have strong impact on wider range of potential/existing learners.
-Sichuan province with the fourth largest population and fast developing economy, is the inland province with highest potential for music education.
+Besides those KOLs within the guitar industry, young idols who play guitar have a strong impact on a wider range of potential/existing learners.
+Sichuan province with the fourth largest population and fast developing economy is the inland province with the highest potential for music education.
 The starting point could be Chengdu, the capital city of Sichuan.

 Famous guitarists in China